ddella/OpenSSL/ECC Key Anatomy/README.md

 # ECC Private Public Key Anatomy
 **This applies to ECC key only**.
 In this example I'm using a 256-bit ECC key.
-The public keys in the ECC are EC points - pairs of integer coordinates {x, y}, laying on a curve.
-Due to their special properties, EC points can be compressed to just one coordinate + 1 bit (odd or even).
-Thus, the compressed public key, corresponding to a 256-bit ECC private key, is a 257-bit integer.
-In this format the public key actually takes 33 bytes (66 hex digits), which can be optimized to exactly 257 bits.
+The public key in ECC are EC points - pairs of integer coordinates {x, y}, laying on a curve.
+1. Starting point on a curve
+2. Ending point on a curve

+The private key represents the number of hops on a curve to go from start to end.
 The ECC Public Key is derived from the Private Key.
 We never generate a public key.
 We always generate a private key and that private key has the public key.
 They are both mathematically related.
 ## How big is a 256-bit key
 Just to give you an idea of how large is a 256-bit number, it would look like:
 1. ~77 decimal digits